Home » All Blogs » Salesforce Flow vs OmniScript

 4. Data Transformation

-Think screen flows are really easy to use and you know they’re great at solving that particular problem if you get into a case where you’re having to do any kind of data transformation then you have to start writing code or you need to start writing custom LWC.
+Think screen flows are really easy to use, and you know they’re great at solving that particular problem.
+If you get into a case where you have to do any kind of data transformation, then you have to start writing code, or you need to start writing custom LWC.

 Difference between Salesforce Flow vs OmniStudio

-Here are some more important difference between Salesforce Flow vs OmniStudio.
+Here are some more important differences between Salesforce Flow vs OmniStudio.

 FeatureSalesforce FlowOmniStudio

-APISalesforce flow support Salesforce Data onlyOmniScript provide the support of 3rd party Api Callout with the help of IP.
+APISalesforce flow support Salesforce Data onlyOmniScript provides the support of 3rd party Api Callout with the help of IP.

-AnalyticsIt Track only level of interactions onlyIt integrate with google analytics and other types of external web analytics tools.
+AnalyticsIt tracks the level of interactions onlyIt integrates with Google analytics and other types of external web analytics tools.

 Field MaskingNoYes

-Progress IndicatorNo support of Progress IndicatorProvide support of Progress Indicator
+Progress IndicatorNo support for Progress IndicatorProvide support for Progress Indicator

 Data TransformationNeed to write Apex class for sameIt can done by IP or DataRaptors